Skip to main content

 About us

-Our centre features gardens where children can grow herbs and vegetables, giving them experience in planting, nurturing and harvesting.
-We also have a variety of easy-to-care-for succulents, allowing children to engage with nature in a simple and rewarding way.
+Our centre has gardens where children can grow herbs and vegetables.
+They learn how to plant, care for and pick what they grow.
+We also have easy-care plants like succulents, so children can enjoy nature in a simple way.

-At our centre, we are deeply committed to diversity, inclusion and equality.
-We foster a welcoming environment where every child feels valued and supported.
+At our centre, we value diversity, inclusion and equality.
+We create a welcoming place where every child can belong.

 Our educators

-Our team includes educators with up to 30 years of experience in early childhood education and care, who bring a diverse range of skills and expertise to their work.
+Our educators have up to 30 years of experience in early childhood education and care.
+They offer a diverse range of skills to support each child’s learning.

 A typical day

-Each day at our centre we balance structured learning with child-led experiences.
-This helps the children explore and grow at their own pace and within their social group.
+Each day at our centre balances structured learning with child-led play.
+This helps children explore, learn and grow at their own pace, and with their friends.

 Morning activity

-• encourage physical skills, active movement and social interactions
+• build physical skills, movement and social play

 Learning and play